plandes/calamr/README.md

     doc: AmrFeatureDocument = r.documents['first']
     doc.write()

-# get and visualize the results (for documentation purposes, a new ``with`` is given):
+# get and visualize the results (for documentation purposes, a new ``with`` is given)
 with resources.adhoc(corpus) as r:
     # get an alignment, which parses alignments (if not already)
     flow: FlowGraphResult = r.alignments['first']
     # write the metrics (or flow.stats to get a simle dictionary)
     flow.write()
-    # render the results of a flow:
+    # render the results of a flow
     flow.render()
-    # render all graphs of the flow results of the flow to directory `example`:
+    # render all graphs of the flow results of the flow to directory `example`
     flow.render(
         contexts=flow.get_render_contexts(include_nascent=True),
         directory=Path('example'),